GRAINS-Corn dips after 2 days of gains, slow U.S. harvest pace limits decline - NewsBreak

 Agriculture Online

-CHICAGO, Oct 4 (Reuters) - Following are U.S. trade expectations for the resumption of grain and soy complex trading at the Chicago Board of Trade (CBOT) at 8:30 a.m.
-CDT (1330 GMT) on Tuesday.
-WHEAT - Up 2 to 4 cents per bushel. * Wheat inches higher overnight, supported by...
+CHICAGO, Oct 7 (Reuters) - Following are U.S. trade expectations for the resumption of grain and soy complex trading at the Chicago Board of Trade (CBOT) at 8:30 a.m.
+CDT (1330 GMT) on Friday.
+WHEAT - Up 10 to 11 cents per bushel. * Wheat regains overnight, rebounding after its...

 Agriculture Online